anyosa/ExpCandy/pages/index.md

 ### Tools

+- Find the right software and hardware for your PhD journey.
 [Here](https://folk.ntnu.no/susanany/posts/tools-research-workflow/) you can read more about the tools I used during my PhD.